The GPU Phase Folding and Deep Learning Method for Detecting Exoplanet Transits: Discussion and Conclusion

 \subsection{Extending the Applications of GPFC}

 While our primary focus in this research has been on USP exoplanets within the \textit{Kepler} survey, the GPFC method is inherently generic.
-The GPU phase folding algorithm can function with any set of trial periods, Moreover, the CNN is amenable to training on any custom-configured dataset.
-As a result, the GPFC method can easily be adapted to search for transits across a wider period range, and on light curves from various other transit surveys, such as K2, TESS, and future Plato \citep{Plato_Rauer_2022, Plato2_Rauer_2014} and the Earth 2.0 (ET) mission \citep{GeJ22_Earth2, GeJ22_Earth2_wp, GeJ22_Earth2_mission}, and beyond.
+The GPU phase folding algorithm can function with any set of trial periods, Moreover, the CNN is amenable to training on any custom-configured dataset. \rt{Consequently, the GPFC method is readily adaptable for searching transits across a wider range of periods.
+Within the period range of 1 to 10 days, the application of the GPFC method is expected to be straightforward and similar to current practices.
+For period ranges that exceed 10 days, the grid search space significantly widens, and it would be beneficial to employ additional strategies to preliminarily identify potential regions of interest.}

+\rt{For longer periods, we can conduct a Kepler catalog analysis similar to that used for the ultra-short-period, to examine the distribution of planet radii and transit durations.
+This allows us to ascertain the required $N_{sample}$ for Equation \ref{sampling_equation}.
+For larger planets characterized by longer transit durations, $N_{sample}$ can be smaller, suggesting the viability of a less precise search grid.
+Such an adjustment is anticipated to decrease the runtime, as depicted in Figure \ref{fig:bls-speed-upto-100k}.
+Larger planets usually produce bigger transit signals with higher signal-to-noise ratios (SNR), whereas longer periods result in a reduced number of folds in the light curve, subsequently lowering the noise reduction effect achieved through phase folding.
+Further predictions of our method's performance across these varying scenarios can be made by a thorough analysis of the Kepler database in the target period ranges.}

+\rt{Furthermore, another natural progression would be to enhance the final CNN model by incorporating additional metadata, as demonstrated in various CNN models \citep{malik2022discovering}.
+This augmentation is expected to boost performance and potentially reduce the occurrence of false positives.}

+Moreover, the adaptability of GPFC extends to light curves from a range of other transit surveys, including K2, TESS, and upcoming missions like Plato (as detailed in \citep{Plato_Rauer_2022, Plato2_Rauer_2014}) and the Earth 2.0 (ET) mission (\citep{GeJ22_Earth2, GeJ22_Earth2_wp, GeJ22_Earth2_mission}), and beyond. \rt{We expect that the pre-processing step of the GPFC method will need to be tailored for each specific survey to suit the unique characteristics of its light curves.
+Apart from this customization, the GPFC method is broadly applicable across different surveys.}